 Are you tired of realizing you forgot your reading glasses at home and now you can’t read the menu?
 What about squinting to read the new text message on your phone?
 Losing your close-up vision can be frustrating.
 You’re not alone.

-Most people start to notice their near vision start to get less clear and blurrier in their 40s.
+Most people start to notice their near vision starts to get less clear and blurrier in their 40s.
 It’s a common trait of getting older.
 As the other muscles in your body start to lose their tightness, so do the muscles in your eyes.
 Not being able to see objects near you, but being able to clearly see objects far away is called farsightedness.

 Farsightedness is another word for hyperopia: clarity loss in your vision due to weakened eye muscles and decreasing eye coordination.
 When you’re young and have healthier eyes, you’re able to focus clearly on what’s in front of you.
 As you age, the ciliary muscles in your eyes weaken and can’t bend enough to direct light onto the retina properly.
 If the light is bouncing off different parts of your eye when it’s supposed to be directly hitting the retina, you will suffer from farsightedness.